 Employee Engagement is the most significant factor in the achievement of organizational goals.
-It is the way to eliminate misunderstandings and put everyone’s efforts in sync to achieve the common goals.
-It will also lead to a healthy and friendly working environment.
+It is a way to eliminate misunderstandings and put everyone’s efforts in sync to achieve common goals.
+Once your employees start giving their best, it will lead to a healthy and friendly working environment.

 1. Keep Your Employees In The Loop

 Managers and leaders must be communicative about what’s expected.
 The goals of the organization, priorities, progress reports, and achievements must be shared with the staff at all times.
 A manager is supposed to lead his/her employees to provide their best in order to achieve the goals of the organization.
-But that can’t happen when employees are kept out of the loop.
-If the goal is to cut down costs, then the manager should be able to explain that to the employees before shutting down an entire production branch.
+But that can’t happen when your employees are not clear about what's going on.
+If the goal is to cut down costs, the manager should be able to explain that to the employees before shutting down an entire production branch.

 Make sure to pass down necessary authority and all the essential information down to all levels of the organizational hierarchy.
 You cannot blame anyone for non-completion of work if they weren’t given the proper authority and relevant information to carry out his/her tasks.
 If a department is tasked to double the production of a given product, the manager must be given the authority to hire new workers or buy new machinery.

 More than a fair share of managers believe that meetings are nothing but a waste of time.
 The reasons could include: